Nearest Neighbor Sampling for Covariate Shift Adaptation: Introduction

+The problem of interest here is closely related to a well-known matching problem studied in the context of treatment effect estimation.
+In particular, $k$-NN estimators have been used to estimate the so-called average treatment effect to tackle missingness of potential outcomes.
+See, e.g., \citet{Ros,abadie2006large}, for an error bound obtained in this specific instance of the problem.
+In Section~\ref{sec:related}, we discuss the main differences between the two problems and why their result is not generally applicable to ours.

 In summary, the key contributions of this paper are the following. (i) Our method is non-parametric.
 It does not introduce a model in covariate shift adaptation so that it will have a minimum impact on the model trained for the downstream task. (ii) Our method is fast.
-Adaptation only takes a quasi-linear time. (iii) There is no hyper-parameter to be tuned. (iv) The proposed method only incurs an error of order $\mathcal{O}_{p}\left({(k/n)^{1/d} + 1/\sqrt n + 1/\sqrt m} \right)$, where $d$ is the data dimentionality, for which we provide a non-asymptotic analysis.
+Adaptation only takes a quasi-linear time. (iii) There is no hyper-parameter to be tuned. (iv) The proposed method only incurs an error of order ${(k/n)^{1/d} + 1/\sqrt n + 1/\sqrt m}$ for estimating an expectation on the target domain.

+The outline is as follows.
+In Section~\ref{sec:setup}, the problem of covariate shift adaptation is formally introduced along with the mathematical notation.
+Section~\ref{sec:method} contains the description of the method.
+Section~\ref{sec:theory} is dedicated to the main theoretical results while Section~\ref{submit} investigates the empirical risk minimization problem in presence of covariate shift adaptation.
+Section~\ref{sec:related} provides a description of several alternative approaches to a similar type of problem as well as some points of comparison with our proposal.
+In Section~\ref{sec:possible_extensions}, several avenues for further research are discussed and finally, the numerical experiments are provided in Section~\ref{sec:experiments}.